 How to ensure participant knows how to use the technologies.

-- Create real-time brainstorming activities in Mural or similar real-time digital collaborative web-based tools
+- Using Mural or similar real-time digital collaborative web-based tools to create brainstorming sessions, virtual events and conference activities

 - Create Zoom breakout rooms with Mural Canvas